ttvmkos/r5r_tracker/README.md

 # r5r_tracker
 Stats Tracker system for R5Reloaded servers.

+Drag and drop files into your R5Reloaded folder.
+For: Flowstate 4.1

 The following settings can be placed in your playlists_r5_patch.txt file (within fs_1v1)